purduesigbots/pros-docs/v5/okapi/api/filters/dema-filter.rst

 okapi::DemaFilter
 =================

 A filter that computes a double exponential moving average.
-This filter will follow trends (like the rate of change of the signal) on top of being an exponential moving average.
+This filter will follow trends (like the rate of change of the signal) in addition to being an exponential moving average.

 Constructor(s)
 --------------